kuzzleio/kuzzle/doc/2/api/controllers/document/delete-by-query/index.md

 ### Optional

 - `refresh`: if set to `wait_for`, Kuzzle will not respond until the deleted documents are removed from the search indexes
+- `source`: if set to `true` Kuzzle will return each deleted document body in the response.
 ---

 ## Body properties